Shahbaz Gill arrested for sedition, inciting public against state institutions: Rana Sanaullah

 "Political workers treated as enemies.
 And all to make us accept a foreign backed government of crooks."

-PTI leaders Murad Saeed and Chaudhry Fawad Hussain said Gill was "abducted outside Banigala by people who came in cars without number plates".
+PTI leaders Murad Saeed and Fawad Chaudhry said Gill was "abducted outside Banigala by people who came in cars without number plates".

 They added that windows of Gill’s car were smashed and the people accompanying him were also targeted in the incident.